dtsdwarak/blog/collections/_books/Harry-Potter-Series.md

 3. “When you have seen as much of life as I have, you will not underestimate the power of obsessive love.”
 4. “Dumbledore's man through and through, aren't you Potter?".
 "Yeah I am," said Harry.
 "Glad we straightened that out.”
 5. “Killing is not so easy as the innocent believe.”

+### 7. Deathly Hallows

+1. “Do not pity the dead, Harry.
+Pity the living, and, above all those who live without love.”
+2. “We're all human, aren't we?
+Every human life is worth the same, and worth saving.”
+3. “It is a curious thing, Harry, but perhaps those who are best suited to power are those who have never sought it.
+Those who, like you, have leadership thrust upon them, and take up the mantle because they must, and find to their own surprise that they wear it well.”
+4. “I'm going to keep going until I succeed — or die.
+Don't think I don't know how this might end.
+I've known it for years.”
+5. “Words are, in my not-so-humble opinion, our most inexhaustible source of magic.
+Capable of both inflicting injury, and remedying it.
+6. “Of course it is happening inside your head, Harry, but why on earth should that mean that it is not real?”
+7. “Dumbledore watched her fly away, and as her silvery glow faded he turned back to Snape, and his eyes were full of tears.
+"After all this time?"
+"Always," said Snape.”